JEDIZECH10/IrisOS/README.md

-# TextOS
+# IrisOS

-A custom text-based operating system with a command-line interface, desktop environment, integrated browser, and simulated file system.
+A custom text-based operating system with a command-line interface, desktop environment, integrated browser, and  file system.

 ## Features